Phase Ib Study of Immunocytokine Simlukafusp Alfa (FAP-IL2v) Combined with Pembrolizumab for Treatment of Advanced and/or Metastatic Melanoma

 Abstract

-PURPOSE: This study explored the combination of FAP-IL2v, a novel immune-cytokine, with pembrolizumab in patients with advanced and/or metastatic melanoma.
-PATIENTS AND METHODS: This open-label, multicenter, phase 1b clinical study (NCT03875079) evaluated the safety, tolerability, pharmacodynamics, pharmacokinetics (PK), and antitumor activity of FAP-IL2v (simlukafusp alfa, RO6874281) in combination with pembrolizumab.
-Patients with advanced and/or metastatic melanoma were either checkpoint inhibitor (CPI)-naïve or -experienced.
-Patients received 10 mg FAP-IL2v either continuously once every three weeks (Q3W) or in an induction/maintenance setting consisting of a 3-week induction phase with weekly (QW) dosing followed by continuous Q3W dosing.
+PURPOSE: This study explored the combination of fibroblast activation protein (FAP) IL2 variant (FAP-IL2v), a novel immune-cytokine, with pembrolizumab in patients with advanced and/or metastatic melanoma.
+PATIENTS AND METHODS: This open-label, multicenter, phase Ib clinical study (NCT03875079) evaluated the safety, tolerability, pharmacodynamics, pharmacokinetics, and antitumor activity of FAP-IL2v (simlukafusp alfa, RO6874281) in combination with pembrolizumab.
+Patients with advanced and/or metastatic melanoma were either checkpoint inhibitor (CPI)-naïve or CPI-experienced.
+Patients received 10 mg FAP-IL2v either continuously once every 3 weeks (Q3W) or in an induction/maintenance setting consisting of a 3-week induction phase with weekly (QW) dosing followed by continuous Q3W dosing.
 Pembrolizumab was dosed Q3W at 200 mg.
-RESULTS: Eighty-three patients were treated, 16 patients in two safety run-in cohorts, and 67 patients in two extension cohorts; 75 (90.4%) patients were CPI-experienced.
-The PK of FAP-IL2v in combination with pembrolizumab was similar to that after administration as monotherapy.
-Consistent with the proposed mode-of-action, FAP-IL2v preferentially expanded NK and CD8 T cells.
-The most common FAP-IL2v-related grade 3/4 AEs were lymphopenia (23%), elevated γ‑glutamyltransferase (8%), elevated alanine aminotransferase (6%), and infusion-related reaction (6%).
-A response was observed in 5 of 75 (6.7%) CPI-experienced patients (all partial responses) and in 2 of 8 CPI-naïve patients (one complete, one partial response).
+RESULTS: Eighty-three patients were treated: 16 patients in two safety run-in cohorts and 67 patients in two extension cohorts; 75 (90.4%) patients were CPI-experienced.
+The pharmacokinetics of FAP-IL2v in combination with pembrolizumab was similar to that after administration as monotherapy.
+Consistent with the proposed mode of action, FAP-IL2v preferentially expanded NK and CD8 T cells.
+The most common FAP-IL2v-related grade 3/4 adverse events were lymphopenia (23%), elevated γ-glutamyltransferase (8%), elevated alanine aminotransferase (6%), and infusion-related reaction (6%).
+A response was observed in 5 of 75 (6.7%) CPI-experienced patients (all partial responses) and 2 of 8 CPI-naïve patients (one complete response and one partial response).
 The median progression-free survival was 3.1 months.
 CONCLUSIONS: The safety profile of FAP-IL2v in combination with pembrolizumab was manageable and consistent with the known safety profile.
-However, further exploration of FAP-IL2v and pembrolizumab was precluded in melanoma patients with prior CPI due to the lack of clinical activity.
+However, further exploration of FAP-IL2v and pembrolizumab was precluded in patients with melanoma with prior CPI due to the lack of clinical activity.
+SIGNIFICANCE: In this phase Ib study, the combination of FAP-IL2v, an immune-cytokine developed to overcome the limitations of wild-type IL2, with the CPI pembrolizumab did not show meaningful antitumor activity in patients who had progressed on prior CPI therapy, suggesting that FAP-IL2v alone cannot overcome CPI resistance or unresponsiveness.

 Department(s)